MishkaRogachev/command-queue-executor/README.md

 10. Added alternate random commands producer for more heavlily-loaded testing
 11. Removed retry params since amqp091-go library already handles transient errors
 12. Added github actions CI and parametrisation for RabbitMQ url
+13. Refactor producer to have more flexible mechanism for testing